Flexible Spending Account

 Your employer can offer either one of these options but not both.
 However, they are not required to offer either one.

-At the end of the year or grace period, you lose any money left over in your FSA.
+At the end of the year or grace period, you lose any leftover funds in your FSA.

 ♦ It is important to plan carefully and not put more money in your FSA than you think you'll spend within a year on things like copayments, coinsurance, drugs, and other allowed health care costs.